Can My Company Legally Make Me Stay After My Resignation Notice Ends? Seeking Advice on Next Steps

 3. However, beyond my notice period of a month, I am not willing to stay.

-4. But, I have offered them that I shall be in contact in case my help now and then, is required even after I leave the organisation.
+4. But, I have offered them that I shall be in contact in case my help now and then is required even after I leave the organization.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute